 If the site is large and connected to others then there is an opportunity for successful network management.
-However, if the site is small and isolated then this forms a difficulty for the successful implementation of the Network measures.
+On the contrary, small and isolated sites present a difficulty for the successful implementation of the Network measures.

-• Selection of priority conservation natural habitats that would help species movement
+5.3.1 Selection of priority habitats that would help species movement

-On the basis of the results from the evaluation and analysis of biodiversity in the sites, as well as the possibilities and limitations for species movement, natural habitats of key importance for securing species migration in and between the protected territories have to be identified.
+On the basis of the results from the evaluation of biodiversity in the sites, as well as the possibilities and limitations for species movement, natural habitats of key importance for securing species migration in and between the protected territories should be identified.
 The connection between the different habitats and their specific role for species migration has to be defined in order to establish better conditions for the free movement of species between protected sites.

-• Improve connectivity by development of stepping-stones and corridors.
+5.3.2 Improving connectivity by developing stepping-stones and corridors.